-Custodial Credit Risk - As of September 30, 2021, all of the District's cash and cash equivalents are held in the name of the District, NBMS (or wholly owned subsidiaries of NBMS (see Note 12)), or the Foundation.
+Custodial Credit Risk - As of September 30, 2022, all of the District's cash and cash equivalents are held in the name of the District and NBMS (or wholly owned subsidiaries of NBMS (see Note 14)).
 Accordingly, no custodial credit risk exists for the District.